Iamblichus

 Iamblichus (/aɪˈæmblɪkəs/ eye-AM-blik-əs; Ἰάμβλιχος; 𐡉𐡌𐡋𐡊𐡅; c.
-245) was a Arab Neoplatonist philosopher who determined a direction later taken by Neoplatonism.
+245) was a Syrian Arab Neoplatonic philosopher who determined a direction later taken by Neoplatonism.
 Iamblichus was also the biographer of the Greek mystic, philosopher, and mathematician Pythagoras.
-In addition to his philosophical contributions, his Protrepticus is important for the study of the sophists because it preserved about ten pages of an otherwise unknown sophist known as the Anonymus Iamblichi.
+In addition to his philosophical contributions, his Protrepticus is important for the study of the sophists because it preserved about ten pages of an otherwise unknown sophist, whose name is not mentioned and who is currently known as "Anonymus Iamblichi" ("Iamblichus's Anonymous").

 Life

-According to the Suda and Iamblichus' biographer, Eunapius, Iamblichus was born in Chalcis (later called Qinnašrīn) in Coele, now in northwest Syria.
+According to the Suda and Iamblichus's biographer, Eunapius, Iamblichus was born in Chalcis (later called Qinnašrīn) in Coele Syria, now in northwest Syria.
 Iamblichus was descended from the Emesene dynasty.
 He initially studied under Anatolius of Laodicea and later studied under Porphyry, a pupil of Plotinus (the founder of Neoplatonism).
 Iamblichus disagreed with Porphyry about theurgy, reportedly responding to Porphyry's criticism of the practice in On the Mysteries of the Egyptians, Chaldeans, and Assyrians.

 He returned to Coele Syria around 304 to found a school in Apamea (near Antioch), a city known for its Neoplatonic philosophers.
 Iamblichus designed a curriculum for studying Plato and Aristotle, and wrote commentaries on the two which survive only in fragments.
 Pythagoras was his supreme authority, and he wrote the ten-volume Collection of Pythagorean Doctrines with extracts from several ancient philosophers; only the first four volumes and fragments of the fifth survive.

 Iamblichus wrote the Exhortation to Philosophy in Apamea during the early fourth century.
 Considered a man of great culture and learning, he was renowned for his charity and self-denial and had a number of students.
 According to Johann Albert Fabricius, he died sometime before 333 during the reign of Constantine the Great.

 Philosophy

-Iamblichus detailed Plotinus' Neoplatonic formal divisions, applied Pythagorean number symbolism more systematically, and (influenced by other Asian systems) interpreted Neoplatonic concepts mythically.
+Iamblichus detailed Plotinus's Neoplatonic formal divisions, applied Pythagorean number symbolism more systematically, and (influenced by other Asian systems) interpreted Neoplatonic concepts mythically.
 Unlike Plotinus, who broke from platonic tradition by positing a separate soul, Iamblichus re-affirmed the soul's embodiment in matter and believed that matter was as divine as the rest of the cosmos.